hdr-bgnn/Morphology-analysis/README.md

 # Morphology-analysis

-The primary goal of this repository is to produce a presence table (default), create landmarks (optional), visualize landmarks (otpional, and extract measurements (optional) from a segmented fish image produced by M. Maruf (see [BGNN-trait-segmentation](https://github.com/hdr-bgnn/BGNN-trait-segmentation)).
+The primary goal of this repository is to produce a presence table (default), create landmarks (optional), visualize landmarks (optional), and extract measurements (optional) from a segmented fish image (see [BGNN-trait-segmentation](https://github.com/hdr-bgnn/BGNN-trait-segmentation)).

 Secondarily, this repository provides a framework for creating modularized tools by using classes.